Passing the Great St Bernard

 Sorry, I got side tracked there.
 If you ever cross the alps from the Aosta Valley towards Switzerland, the first place you come out of the Grand St Bernard tunnel is a ski area called Super St Bernard, part of the Verbier Four Valleys ski pass.

-This is a glorfied car park with just one lift that climbes almost 1000m of vertical, with some incredible off-piste terrain below it.
+This is a glorified car park with just one lift that climbs almost 1000m of vertical, with some incredible off-piste terrain below it.
 You could spend the entire day going up and down that lift and never get bored.
 But that wasn’t the plan on my first visit.
 We were there for ski touring.

 After a couple of long runs to whet the appetite, we took the lift up a third time to begin a lengthy traverse and climb to the Grand St Bernard Monastery and Hospice, where we would spend the night.

 It wasn’t a hard climb and when we arrived in this desolate place, where, rumour has it, Hannibal crossed the Alps, I knocked on this old wooden door to be greeted by a friendly monk who invited us in.
 Father Bernard Gabioud spoke in a velvet monotone that suggested great spirituality.
 He offered us rooms for the night.
 We went to Vespers, had a lovely super with copious volumes of red wine, sadly didn’t see the legendary St Bernard dogs with Cognac under their chins and each tucked under a comfortable duvet, lights out for a good night’s sleep.

 What a great experience in such an incredibly remote setting.
 In the morning on the Italian side we found drifts, windblown slabs and cornices presenting difficult skiing and an obvious avalanche risk.